The A-Z list of student clubs and organizations at Caldwell College.

 Advisor – Dr. Bernard O’Rourke

 The purpose of the International Student Organization is to foster and promote cross-cultural understanding and friendships on campus through educational and social events and activities.
-Membership is open to all students.
+Membership is open to all international students.

 Advisor – Andrew Brackett